egraff/uit-thesis/README.md

 The contents of this GitHub repository is licensed under the CC BY-NC-ND licence.
 Among other things, this means that you are not allowed to redistribute any derivatives of the contents of this repository.
 This is to prevent ending up with several different, specialized versions of the thesis template floating around.
-Instead, we want all improvements or new functionality to be made available from one place---this repository---thus making it easier for everyone to benefit from such changes.
+Instead, we want all improvements or new functionality to be made available from one place—this repository—thus making it easier for everyone to benefit from such changes.

-Note that we do NOT impose any restrictions on the licensing or redistribution of your thesis---either in its source code form (excluding any parts of the UiT Thesis LaTeX template) or as a compiled document (i.e. PDF file).
+Note that we do NOT impose any restrictions on the licensing or redistribution of your thesis—either in its source code form (excluding any parts of the UiT Thesis LaTeX template) or as a compiled document (i.e. PDF file).

 We also require you to add an attribution to all documents that use the UiT Thesis LaTeX template.
 By default, the template automatically adds a small attribution notice at the bottom of the first verso page of any document using it.